-Next time you get the craving for fries, ditch the spuds and try yuca fries (aka cassava fries).
-They’re creamy in the middle, crisp on the outside, and can be baked, fried, or air fried!
+Next time you crave fries, ditch potatoes for yuca fries (aka cassava fries).
+They’re crispy outside, creamy inside, a little sweet, nutty, & can be baked, fried, or air-fried!

 What Is Yuca?

-Yuca (pronounced YOU-cuh), also referred to as cassava and manioc, is a native South American woody shrub known for the starchy tuberous root, aka yuca root (sometimes spelled yucca root).
-It’s similar to long sweet potatoes in terms of shape, with a brown outer peel and white-cream inner flesh.
+Yuca -pronounced YOU-cuh- (aka cassava and manioc, also called ‘yucca’ in the US), is a native South American and Caribbean woody shrub known for its starchy tuberous (‘tuber’) yuca root with a waxy brown outer bark, and creamy white flesh.

-Compared to potatoes, this starchy root vegetable is a resistant starch, meaning it’s slower to digest with less chance of blood sugar spikes.
-It also contains higher potassium levels as well as plenty of antioxidants, fiber, and several nutrients, including calcium, vitamin C, and phosphorus.
+Like potatoes, yuca root can be boiled, mashed, roasted, and fried, but is slightly chewier, sweeter, and nuttier.
+It also has a lower glycemic index, meaning it’s slower to digest with less chance of blood sugar spikes, along with higher potassium levels as well as plenty of antioxidants, fiber, calcium, vitamin C, and phosphorus.

-However, it’s important to point out that raw cassava is toxic, so it’s important to learn how to cook yuca properly to detoxify it.
-Luckily, with the soaking and boiling process used in this yuca recipe, you’re good to go!
+However, before you experiment with this starchy root vegetable, note that raw cassava contains trace amounts of cyanide, so it’s essential to properly cook it.
+Luckily, using the soaking and boiling process in this yuca fries recipe, you’re good to go!

 The Ingredients

-1. Yuca: You’ll need one large yuca root (cassava) or use several smaller roots.
-You can find them in some grocery stores and many ethnic stores and markets.
+- Yuca: You’ll need one large yuca root (cassava) or use several smaller roots.
+You can find them in some grocery stores and many ethnic stores and markets – avoid any with dark spots/flecks inside.
+Pre-peeled frozen yuca also works in a pinch.

-3. Oil: Any neutral cooking oil will work (avocado oil, canola, vegetable, etc.)
+- Oil: Any neutral cooking oil will work (avocado oil, canola, vegetable, etc.).

 For the full ingredients list, measurements, complete recipe method, and nutritional information, read the recipe card below.

-The process for preparing cassava fries is actually very similar to regular fries and requires just 5 steps.
+The process to prepare cassava fries is similar to regular fries and requires just five steps.

-If you notice a fibrous ‘spine’ on the pieces of cooked yuca, you can remove them, as they can be tough and woody (like a pineapple core).
+If you notice a fibrous ‘spine’ on the cooked yuca, remove it as it’s tough/woody.

-Store: Allow the yucca fries to cool, and store any leftovers in an airtight container in the fridge for 3-4 days.
+Store: Yucca fries are at their crispiest when fresh, but leftovers will store in an airtight container in the fridge for 3–4 days.

 Serving Recommendations

-Yuca fries make for a wonderful potato substitution and can be enjoyed in many of the same ways, including with:
+Yuca fries make for a wonderful French fry substitute and can be enjoyed in many of the same ways, including with:

-- Dipping sauce: Use your favorite like cilantro-lime mayo, creamy avocado sauce, vegan ranch, yum yum sauce, ketchup, etc.
+- Dipping sauce: Like cilantro-lime mayo, creamy avocado sauce, chimichurri, vegan ranch, yum yum sauce, ketchup, etc.

-- Burgers/sandwiches: Like this black bean burger, a grilled vegan cheese, or shawarma sandwich.
+- Bread: Like a black bean burger, grilled vegan cheese, or shawarma sandwich.

-- Tacos: Like these chickpea tacos or baked spinach tacos.
-Veggie quesadillas would also pair well.
+- Tacos: Like chickpea tacos or baked spinach tacos.
+Veggie quesadillas also pair.

 - BBQ dishes: Like portobello steaks, cauliflower steaks, and tofu skewers.